 The U.S. Consumer Financial Protection Bureau‚ alongside several state attorneys general‚ are expanding their investigation into for-profit colleges – specifically whether those institutions overstepped legal and ethical boundaries in their student lending practices.

 While the probe has a special focus into the actions of for-profit colleges‚ it comes on the heels of reformed student loan rules that bolstered protections for borrowers in 2013.

-Many of those who are exploring the possibility of filing for bankruptcy in Los Angeles may be disappointed to learn that student loan debts are non-dischargable.
+Many of those who are exploring the possibility of filing for bankruptcy in Woodland Hills may be disappointed to learn that student loan debts are non-dischargable.
 However‚ that does not mean that debt-burdened graduates are out of options.

 For one thing‚ a Chapter 7 bankruptcy will erase all other debts‚ freeing up more of your resources to being able to aggressively pay down the student debt.

 This is important considering that some 600‚000 people who started repaying their federal student loan debts in 2010 had defaulted within two years.
 Nearly half of those students attended for-profit institutions.
 These schools had a higher-than-average default rate‚ as compared to other schools 22 percent versus 15 percent for all borrowers overall.